davidekunno93/Routewise-FrontEnd/README.md

 <!-- *light bulb on the day that the added location is closest to -->
 <!-- *add place via itinerary add place btn inside flowbox -->
 <!-- *make suggested places a bottom up panel that swipes horizontally on phone/tablet device widths -->
+*click out of suggested places info
+*google auth users issue with creating a trip?
+*suggested places panel not coming all the way up on phone device?
+(Kathleen's apple phone) **08Jan24 meeting**
+*google sign in create trip issue?
+*Finish toolTip
+*SAVE FEATURE - save trip, auto-save, edit trip, remove trip, trips on dashboard w/ pop-up *how much is google api? how long is it free for?
+*STAR FEATURE - ....

 REMEMBER TO...
 Take out unnecessary routes